Nosdi67/Nosdi67/README.md

 # 💫 About Me:
-Studying at Elan formation<br>
+Studying at Elan Formation
-Learning PHP / JS / SQL / And lot more! <br>
+Learning PHP, JS, SQL, and much more!
-Looking for balance between the Front and the Back
+Seeking a balance between Frontend and Backend development

 ## 🌐 Socials: